-The Vice-President and Dean of Instruction is charged with the primary responsibility of making admissions decisions.
-However, in unusual cases, wherein it is believed sufficient grounds exist for appeal, a student denied admission for academic reasons may appeal through the Office of Records.
+The registrar is charged with the primary responsibility of making admissions decisions.
+However, in unusual cases, wherein it is believed sufficient grounds exist for appeal, a student denied admission for academic reasons may appeal through the Office of the Registrar.
 Angelina College students on academic suspension must normally serve out the suspension period prescribed according to the college academic policies (generally one long semester).
-However, in unusual cases, wherein it is believed sufficient grounds exist for appeal, an Angelina College student may appeal to the college admissions committee through the Office of Records.
+However, in unusual cases, wherein it is believed sufficient grounds exist for appeal, an Angelina College student may appeal to the college admissions committee through the Office of the Registrar.
 A student may appeal only once during his/her college career.
 The action of the committee will be considered final.
 See regulations under section entitled "Scholastic Requirements" later in this bulletin.
 Refer to the college calendar in the front of this bulletin for the date of the appeals meeting.